 The cameras are tiny portable devices easily mounted on sunglasses, clipped to hats or helmets, or attached to uniform collars or lapels.
 The recording device’s base is wired, attached to the officer’s uniform, and concealed in a pocket.

 Officers must wear the cams throughout their shifts.
-The batteries last for approximately 12 ½ hours.
-The devices can record high-quality video, even in situations with low light or complete darkness, such as in interior spaces or at night.
+The batteries last for approximately 12 hours and 30 minutes.
+The devices can record high-quality video, even in low-light or completely dark situations, such as interior spaces or at night.

 Benefits of Police Body Cameras